 Why are people unhappy with Vande Bharat Mission?

 In the past one and a half months, more than 150k people have flown to India from all parts of the world and the number is steadily increasing.
-After being stranded for more than two months, lots of Indians have reached home, courtesy Vande Bharat Mission.
-Being stuck in a foreign land can be distressing and there was desperation and urgency amongst Indians to come back.
-People are thankful for the opportunity provided by the Government of India via Vande Bharat Mission.
+After being stranded for more than two months, lots of Indians have reached home, courtesy of the Vande Bharat Mission.
+Being stuck in a foreign land can be distressing and there were desperation and urgency amongst Indians to come back.
+People are thankful for the opportunity provided by the Government of India via the Vande Bharat Mission.

 However, you can sense that people are unhappy with the way they are being brought back to their homeland.
 Once you reach your destination, you are bound to forget all the hardships and difficulties you faced during your long and tough journey back home.
 But we need to understand what is troubling the travelers and why do they want international flights to be resumed ASAP.

 - The VBM flights are departing from very few cities.
 Everyone has to reach the selected city on their own, sometimes via a 4-5 hours flight.
 This is really bothersome and problematic.
-You also have to pay for the extra baggage as the domestic airlines have limited baggage allowance.
+You also have to pay for the extra baggage as domestic airlines have a limited baggage allowance.
 Travelers are also exposed twice to the lethal virus, as they have to go through an extra journey.

-- Details about the whole process is not provided through legitimate sources.
+- Details about the whole process are not provided through legitimate sources.
 People are scouting for information on social media and latch to whatever inputs they get from the FB and WA groups.
 Every state has a different protocol and this augments the confusion.
 In this age of Digital Media, is it so difficult to circulate the right information?

-- Flights are prohibitively expensive (more than double) and everyone can’t afford it, especially if they are traveling as a family.
+- Flights are prohibitively expensive (more than double) and everyone can’t afford them, especially if they are traveling as a family.
 These flights are not end-to-end.
 One has to buy domestic flights, stay at an airport hotel, and pay for quarantine facilities.
 All this adds up to a tidy sum which can make a big hole in your pocket.
-People book wrong tickets in panic/confusion or are double charged because of technical glitches.
-They have to pay heavy penalty charges – what if they are ‘evacuation flights’.
+People book the wrong tickets in panic/confusion or are double charged because of technical glitches.
+They have to pay heavy penalty charges – what if they are “evacuation flights”?
 No point in calling Air India, unless you have a day to spare.
 Most of the flights depart in the morning and so people coming from other cities have to stay overnight near the airport.
 Not a very welcoming prospect under the present conditions.
 The check-in entails standing in a mile-long queue.
 The elderly and pregnant women are given no preference or assistance.

 - The most harrowing part is when you disembark.
 It can take you about 7-8 hours to get out of the airport, especially if multiple flights are landing at the same time.
 Not an easy job for anyone after a long and exhausting flight.
-You can imagine the ordeal for aged, pregnant, and families with small kids.
-You have to stand in long queues without any food/water, drag the heavy bags and argue endlessly with the staff.
+You can imagine the ordeal for the aged, pregnant, and families with small kids.
+You have to stand in long queues without any food/water, drag heavy bags, and argue endlessly with the staff.
 There are several rounds of medical screening which has no value or purpose.
 No consideration or empathy for anyone.

 - The inconsistency of quarantine rules is really distressing for everyone.
 There are no clear rules and they keep changing making it impossible to plan anything.
 People have no idea where they will be quarantined – at the landing city or the final destination.
 They are not sure if they will be quarantined in a hotel or allowed to go home.
-Everything depends on the mood of the officers in-charge.
+Everything depends on the mood of the officers in charge.
 The ambiguity and unpredictability have resulted in many people canceling their VBM flights.

-- After clearing all the formalities and paper work at the first port of entry, people have to make their own domestic travel arrangements mostly.
-When the domestic flights are so limited, it’s not easy finding a connecting flight.
+- After clearing all the formalities and paperwork at the first port of entry, people have to make their own domestic travel arrangements mostly.
+When domestic flights are so limited, it’s not easy finding a connecting flight.
 You have no idea ‘IF’ you will be allowed to take a flight and ‘WHEN’ will you be allowed to travel.
 People miss their booked flights because of the prolonged process at the airport.
 They are forced to stay at the airport for long hours, sometimes overnight.
 Passengers traveling onwards to other cities have to pay large amounts for their luggage.
 If you plan to travel by road, you have to go through the baffling process of arranging an e-pass and convincing the airport staff to let you go.

 - From the airport to the hotel, you have to travel in dirty, rickety, non-AC public buses with long stopovers at each hotel.
 With the soaring temperatures and high humidity, this trip can really drain you.
 After paying so much money, can’t one expect better facilities?
 Arranging for better buses cannot be such a difficult job.

-- Despite the large number of flights deployed by VBM, there are lots of people still waiting for their turn.
-The numbers are increasing daily because of consistent lay-offs and closing of the colleges.
+- COVID Triage RoomDespite the large number of flights deployed by VBM, there are lots of people still waiting for their turn.
+The numbers are increasing daily because of consistent layoffs and the closing of the colleges.
 The repatriation flights are not able to cope with the increasing demand, especially in Gulf countries.
-If there is a sudden emergency, chances of you getting a reservation in next flight is negligible.
+If there is a sudden emergency, the chances of you getting a reservation on the next flight are negligible.

 - There are many restrictions on VBM flights even now.
-Lots of NRI’s are not allowed to board the flights even if they have emergencies at home.
+Lots of NRI are not allowed to board the flights even if they have emergencies at home.
 They may not be living here, but their families are in India.
 We have to look at their plight sympathetically.
 How long will they wait to sort out their urgent issues?

-Update – After all the uproar over the exorbitant prices, the GOI have decided to reduce the rates in the fourth phase.
+Update – After all the uproar over the exorbitant prices, the GOI has decided to reduce the rates in the fourth phase.
 It is a welcome change and should have been done much earlier.
-But what about the people who had to pay such high cost for their desire/need to come back home urgently?
+But what about the people who had to pay such a high cost for their desire/need to come back home urgently?